 8- Late night shopping

 There aren’t many places in the world where you are able to get a haircut, buy groceries or get a brand new TV at 3AM, but in the city that never sleeps; things work a bit differently.
-In most places, if it’s 2am and you wish to repair a cabinet, tone your abs or trim your bangs, you’ll need to wait until the next day — that’s simply the way society works.
-However, New York City is completely different and that’s what makes it wonderful!
+In most places, if it’s 2am and you wish to repair a cabinet, tone your abs or trim your bangs, you’ll need to wait until the next day; however, New York City is completely different and that’s what makes it wonderful!

-The only place in the world where McDonald’s have three floors of seating.
+New York City might be the only place in the world where McDonald’s has three floors of seating.
 If you can make it in Gotham City, you can make it anywhere.
 So tell us, what’s the most amazing thing you have ever seen in the Big Apple?
 Feel free to share your most incredible New York experience with us.